-Who’s who? at Graylingwell
+Who's who at Graylingwell?

 HCA (Homes and Communities Agency)

-Government agency that works to release surplus public land (eg NHS land at Graylingwell) to create new homes and employment opportunities.
+The HCA is a government agency that works to release surplus public land (eg NHS land at Graylingwell) to create new homes and employment opportunities.
 Still owns the “public realm” including Havenstoke Park.
 Linden Homes are responsible to the HCA for managing the centre of the park.
 Grange Management is responsible for the close-mown areas either side of the entry roads.

 LINDEN/DOWNLAND GRAYLINGWELL LLP

 This is a company especially established to redevelop Graylingwell including Linden Homes (house-builder), HCA (see above) and Clarion Housing (housing association – formerly Affinity Sutton).

 Linden Homes is a developer and house builder with several subsidiary companies.
 The company is a division of Galliford Try plc which is itself a FTSE 250 house building and construction company.
 Graylingwell is being developed by Linden Homes Guildford.

 CHICHESTER COMMUNITY DEVELOPMENT TRUST (CCDT)